Kerala HC Sets Aside Single Bench Order for CBI Probe into Killing of Youth Cong Worker

 Kochi: The Kerala High Court on Friday set aside a single bench order for a CBI probe into the killing of a Youth Congress worker in Kannur district.

-The division bench headed by Chief Justice Hrishikesh Roy allowed an appeal filed by the Kerala government against the single judge bench order.
+A division bench of the high court, comprising Chief Justice Hrishikesh Roy and Justice Jayasankaran Nambiar, allowed an appeal filed by the Kerala government against the single judge bench order.

-In its appeal, the government had contended that the single bench passed the order on March 7, 2018 without taking note of the speedy forensic and fair investigation carried out by the state police and without giving them an opportunity to file a counter.
+In its appeal, the government had contended that the single bench passed the order on March 7, 2018, without taking note of the speedy and fair investigation carried out by the state police and without giving them an opportunity to file a counter.

 Youth Congress worker Shuhaib, 29, was hacked to death allegedly by CPI(M) workers at a tea stall on February 12, 2018.